-Thank you for considering KAIS EMS!
+Thank you for considering KAIS International School!

 Some (Very Good) Reasons to Enroll Your Child at KAIS EMS

-We encourage and even expect our students to work hard and to do their best.
+- We encourage and even expect our students to work hard and to do their best.
 But we are friendly and open with them.
 Put another way, we are not exactly relaxed, but we are definitely not uptight.

-Our school is small enough to allow us to get to know all our students (and their parents) very well.
+- Our school is small enough to allow us to get to know all our students (and their parents) very well.
 We can recognize their strengths and spot their weaknesses.
 We can readily see what they need and what they contribute to their classes and the school.

-The staff and faculty at KAIS EMS respect and value our students’ individuality even as we encourage them to consider the needs of others.
+- The staff and faculty at KAIS EMS respect and value our students’ individuality even as we encourage them to consider the needs of others.

-Our classes and hallways are lively and even noisy at times.
+- Our classes and hallways are lively and even noisy at times.
 Our students love to talk and to express themselves openly and passionately.
 They love to be involved and feel engaged.

-We like all our students to be self-starters and go-getters.
+- We like all our students to be self-starters and go-getters.
 We encourage them to come up with ideas on their own and then to pursue those ideas as far as they can go.

-We invite and applaud curiosity.
+- We invite and applaud curiosity.
 We encourage our students to ask questions and then to use their skills and the myriad resources available online and elsewhere to find the answers to their questions and to satisfy their curiosity on their own.

-We want our students to do their best in sports and performances, but we also encourage them to never forget the importance of joy.
+- We want our students to do their best in sports and performances, but we also encourage them to never forget the importance of joy.

-From third grade on, rather than having just one teacher for the whole day, our students study with a different teacher for every subject.
+- Our students study with a different teacher for every subject.
 This exposes them to a variety of personalities and teaching styles, and contributes greatly to their understanding of people and the world we live in.

-We want all our students to go home every day and tell their parents, “I had a great day at school today!”
+- We want all our students to go home every day and tell their parents, “I had a great day at school today!”
 We believe that learning, even when it’s hard, should be fun.

-We believe that school is a place for face-to-face interaction.
+- We believe that school is a place for face-to-face interaction.
 We don’t allow our students to use their phones at school.

-Our students are all hip, cool, and kind.
+- Our students are all hip, cool, and kind.
 Each and every one has a fascinating, unique personality and has interests of his or her very own.
 They are welcoming to newcomers.
 They embrace EVERYONE.
 They are our pride and joy.
 They are awesome.

 Some Reasons for Not Attending KAIS EMS

-If your child prefers to “hang back” and blend into the background, he or she may struggle at a school like ours.
+- If your child prefers to “hang back” and blend into the background, he or she may struggle at a school like ours.
 Our small classes mean that every child is noticed and stands out.
 We all, students, staff, and teachers alike, know one another.
 We “hang out” with and speak to one another every day.
 That’s part of the friendly, family-like, fun atmosphere that defines us.
 But again, it is also not everyone’s cup of tea.